 Yes, you can choose more than one attorney.
 You can decide whether your attorneys must make their decisions together or whether they can make their own decisions separately.

-Read more Lasting Powers of AttorneyNo.
-The purpose of the form is to allow people to make decisions for you in the future, if you …
+Read more Lasting Powers of AttorneyEnduring Powers of Attorney (EPAs), like a Property and Financial Affairs LPA, enables someone to make decisions for you in …

 Read more Lasting Powers of AttorneyAnyone who is over 18 can be an attorney.
 In the case of an attorney appointed to a Property and …